blackhillsinfosec/Wifi-Forge/README.md

 <hr/>

-Wifi-Forge is the first ever wireless simulating tool that allows for you to interact with the wireless world without any hardware or Wifi.
-This allows you to practice attacks, research, and create and test new tooling in a controlled environment.

 # Wi-Fi Forge
 Wi-Fi Forge provides a safe and legal environment for learning WiFi hacking.
 Based on the open source [Mininet-Wifi](https://github.com/intrig-unicamp/mininet-wifi/tree/master?tab=readme-ov-file), this project automatically sets up the networks and tools needed to run a variety of WiFi exploitation labs, removing the need for the overhead and hardware normally required to perform these attacks.